Tylosaurus: Metabolism

 Tylosaurus was warm-blooded and maintained a body temperature closer to seabirds (left) than cold-blooded sea turtles (right).

 Nearly all squamates are characterized by their cold-blooded ectothermic metabolism, but mosasaurs like Tylosaurus are unique in that they were likely endothermic, or warm-blooded.
 The only other known lizard with such a trait is the Argentine black and white tegu, though only partially.
 Endothermy in Tylosaurus was demonstrated in a 2016 study by Harrell, Pérez‐Huerta, and Suarez by examining δ^{18}O isotopes in Tylosaurus bones. δ^{18}O levels can be used to calculate the internal body temperature of animals, and by comparing such calculated temperatures between coexisting cold-blooded and warm-blooded animals, the type of metabolism can be inferred.
 The study used the body temperatures of the cold-blooded fish Enchodus and sea turtle Toxochelys (correlated with ocean temperatures) and warm-blooded seabird Ichthyornis from the Mooreville Chalk as a proxy.
 Analyzing the isotope levels of eleven Tylosaurus specimens an average internal body temperature of 34.3 C was calculated.
 This was much higher than the body temperature of Enchodus and Toxochelys (28.3 C and 27.2 C respectively) and similar to that of Ichthyornis (38.6 C).
 Harrell, Pérez‐Huerta, and Suarez also calculated the body temperatures of Platecarpus and Clidastes with similar numbers, 36.3 C and 33.1 C respectively.
 The fact that the other mosasaurs were much smaller in size than Tylosaurus and yet maintained similar body temperatures made it unlikely that Tylosauruss body temperature was the result of another metabolic type like gigantothermy.
 (Note: The 2018 MS thesis of Cyrus Green disputes the notion that Clidastes was an endotherm based on the skeletochronology of the genus, finding that its growth rates were too low to be endothermic and instead similar to ectotherms.
 The dissertation argued that the high body temperatures calculated by Harrell et al. (2016) were a result of gigantothermy.
 However, only four specimens were studied, and Clidastes is considered a basal mosasaur.)
 Endothermy would have provided several advantages to Tylosaurus such as increased stamina for foraging larger areas and pursuing prey, the ability to access colder waters, and better adaptation to withstand the gradual cooling of global temperatures during the Late Cretaceous.
+A 2026 study reconstructed the thermoregulatory modes of Tylosaurus and the related Platecarpus from the Smoky Hill Chalk Member of the Niobrara Formation on the basis stable oxygen isotope composition of their tooth enamel which was also interpreted as consistent with endothermy.